Nick Nero: The Raposo murder

 On 28 April, Nero texted Alkhalil: "We split the load 3 ways.
 Me u [you] lil guy [Caputo].
 The only thing is once we pick them up, we have to get him [Raposo] he is the biggest rat in the world.
 I told him don't tell anyone I'm doing this for you but the retard can't help his bigmouth".
 Nero believed that a hostile audit of him by the Canada Revenue Agency started that spring was due to Raposo informing on him.
 The possibility that the audit might have been caused by the fact that he lived on welfare while driving about two luxury Italian sports automobiles seemed never to have occurred to Nero.
 On 15 May 2012, Nero texted Alkhalil: "Remember he [Raposo] ratted me and lil guy [Caputo] out.
 That's why he is getting it".
 Nero had only met Raposo a few times, but was consumed with hatred for him, obsessively sending Alkhalil texts from April 2012 onward demanding that Raposo be killed.
 Raposo disliked Nero, as he regarded him as an overbearing man full of braggadocio, telling a friend: "He's thinks I'm stupid".
 In a text to Caputo, Nero wrote: "We're exterminators.
 We kill surrichii lol" (surrichii is a Sicilian Italian slang term for informers).

 Raposo, Nero, Alkhalil and Caputo were planning to bring in a shipment of cocaine from Mexico via Chicago that was worth $5 million with the profits to be split equally four ways.
 The last three decided to kill Raposo to take his share of the profits for themselves.
 To assist with the planned murder, on 18 May 2012 Caputo texted to Nero pictures of Raposo together with his address and that of the Sicilian Sidewalk Café (which was Raposo's favorite coffee shop), saying he should pass this information along to Alkhalil's hitman.
 At the same time, Caputo had attended the baptism of Raposo's son by his common-law wife Monika and told him numerous times "I love you, bro!".
 Nero requested that Caputo send pictures of Raposo's son from the baptism to the hitman.
-On 15 May 2012 Alkhalil texted Nero about who wanted killed, leading the latter to reply that he wanted Raposo and two other men killed.
+On 15 May 2012 Alkhalil texted Nero about who he wanted killed, leading the latter to reply that he wanted Raposo and two other men killed.
 The other two men Nero wanted killed he referred to as "Polish" and "DC".
 However, Nero's principal concern was having to drive a 2001 Yukon Denali instead of his luxury sports cars as the police wiretaps recorded him frequently cursing his transportation with a typical rant by Nero reading: "Fuck.
 What's this world coming to?
 I'm driving a fuckin' 2001 Denali!"
 The police wiretaps showed that Nero very much wanted to show off his wealth by driving his Ferrari F458 or Maserati GranTurismo automobiles.